rory81/the_reading_list/README.md

 - https://github.com/MiroslavSvec/DCD_lead (register/login/hashing password)

-- my mentor for challenging me and helping when needed.
+- my mentor, Maranatha Ilesanmi,for challenging me and helping when needed.

 - people on slack, a few in particular, who helped me when I was ready to throw in the towel.

+- tutors from Code Institute for helping and sparring

+- Friend of my to give me some basics for python